aldendaniels/browserify-bundle-splitting/README.md

 # Browserify Split Vendor Modules

-Ths demonstrates an approach to using Browserify to split out `node_modules` into a separate `vendor` bundle.
-The repo exists to reproduce what appears to be an issue with Browserify's API keeping `require()` calls from resolving across bundles.
+Ths demonstrates an approach to splitting out `node_modules` into a separate `vendor` bundle.
+This approach is quite generic and could be used to split up browserify bundles in other ways as well.
+Please note that this is sample code - not a library.
+If you encounter problems using this pattern in production, please open an issue.

-###WARNING
-This is a proof-of-problem, not yet a proof-of-concept.
-Don't try this.
-It won't work.
+Huge thanks to [@jjm](https://github.com/jmm) for his help designing this solution as well as for the [pathmodify](https://github.com/jmm/pathmodify) plugin this depends on.

 ###Usage
  1. `npm install`